WebAssembly/design/Web.md

 When the generated code is JavaScript, it includes a specially-formatted line at the end, which is the URL of the associated source map.
 For wasm, a custom section named `"sourceMappingURL"` contains the URL.
-The URL is defined as in the the WHATWG
+The URL is defined as in the WHATWG
 [URL spec](http://url.spec.whatwg.org), and is resolved according to the source map spec,
 For wasm modules with an associated HTTP response (e.g. those using